 I've experienced 109 degrees in Las Vegas before, and it feels like hairdryers are blowing directly on your skin.
 After 30 seconds of it, you are begging for relief.

-However I can't image it being the normal temperature of a regular day in 1911.
+I can't imagine it being the normal temperature of a regular day in 1911.
 With no A/C to speak of, people must have dumped water on themselves to keep cool.

 For more fun weather statistics like these, check out the National Centers for Environmental Information official website on State Climate Extremes.